Clinical-Genomics/BALSAMIC/.github/PULL_REQUEST_TEMPLATE.md

 - **Tests**
   - [ ] The author provided a description of their manual testing, including consideration of edge cases and boundary conditions where applicable, with satisfactory results.
 - **Review**
-  - [ ] Confirmed that the developer has addressed any feedback during the code review.
+  - [ ] Confirmed that the developer has addressed all the comments during the code review.

 <!-- Add any other relevant information or specific checks necessary for your PR. -->